Tpj-root/isro/Quiz_Assessment.md

 d.can only passively sense the environment

-c. sensing, planning and execute actions
+Ans: c. sensing, planning and execute actions